Exercise Science Bachelor's Degree Overview

 - University of Virginia

-UT exercise students have been accepted to such graduate schools as:
+UT exercise science students have been accepted to such graduate schools as:

 - The University of Toledo DPT, OTD and PA programs